pink-gorilla/webly/README.md

 - oauth2

 # Features

+## webly build
+  - this feature is available for apps that use webly
+  - compiles/watches via shadow-cljs
+  - does not require shadow-cljs.edn
+  - bundle-size report at compile time

+## web app
+- dynamically generated app html that works with csrf
+- ring middleware for api calls
 - routing with bidi (this allows to have links within the web-app)
 - this means a registry for ring-handlers and reagent-views
 - oauth2 with github
-- dynamically generated app html that works with csrf
-- ring middleware for api calls
-- webly build
-  - compiles/watches via shadow-cljs
-  - does not require shadow-cljs.edn
-  - bundle-size report at compile time

-# Architecture

-## Routing: Bidi
+## Bidi Routing

 Bidi is not as highly starred as compojure, but it has important benefits:
 - It is isomorphic (clj and cljs) (forget compojure AND secretary)